jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 ## Ask for Input Pattern
 We often start prompting with a precursor prompt setting up the “rules” of the session.
 Sometimes, the LLM/GenAI gets a bit overly enthusiastic, and it starts generating responses to what it thinks we want from the precursor prompt set up.

-We can ignore the preliminary response, or we can add a preemptive pattern in the precursor prompt set up by ending it with:
+We can ignore the preliminary response, or we can add a preemptive pattern in the precursor prompt set up that should make the LLM/GenAI pause by ending it with:
 >Ask me for the first task.

-And _task_ can be specific to the context of your prompt too.
+And _task_ can be specific to the context of your prompt too, such as _Ask me the furst question_.
+I've used this several times already, so I won't provide additional examples.

 ## Fact Check List Pattern
-LLM/GenAI is prone to hallucinate or fabricate facts in its responses.
-We always need to check its responses.
-The __Fact Check List Pattern__ leverages the LLM/GenAI to give us some of the facts that we should check in its responses.
+Most LLMs/GenAIs are prone to hallucinate or fabricate facts in their responses.
+We always need to check their responses.
+The __Fact Check List Pattern__ leverages the LLM/GenAI to give us some of the facts that we should check in the responses.

 This pattern won’t double check the facts for you.
 But it will provide a summary of the facts that you should check yourself.